Obey God – the path to follow

 Obey god

 Obedience to God is the supreme path.
-Yet I find myself not having obeyed.
-But with better understanding, I find myself walking that superior path more often.
-I want you to be blessed by choosing obedience to God.
-Obey God, your creator, who knows you best, to take you into a path of goodness, joy, and peace.
+Yet I did not obey.
+But with better understanding, I took that path more often.
+We can be blessed by choosing to obey God.
+Obey God, our creator.
+He knows the plan for our fulfillment, our joy, and our peace.

-Click any of the following links in the sequence that is better suited to you and the time you can spare:
+Click any of the links in the sequence you like, scroll down, and read the article:

 Why does obedience matter?